photos-network/developers.photos.network/docs/index.md

 - [x] use [PEP 484: Type Hints](https://www.python.org/dev/peps/pep-0484/) in the code syntax.
 - [x] follow the [PEP 8: Style Guide](https://www.python.org/dev/peps/pep-0008/) coding conventions.

 [^1]: Write clean and maintable code so beginner level programmers can understand it.
-This can increase the willingness of new contributors. separate code in packages and classes, write tests
+This can increase the willingness of new contributors.
+Separate code in packages and classes, write tests
-[^2]: full-stack frameworks are great for prototyping and fast development.
-But often they are coupling many parts.
+[^2]: Full-stack frameworks are great, especially for prototyping and fast development.
+Often they are coupling components which can lead to a time-consuming development process